boringtools/sane/README.md

-To reduce cognitive load of learning another format and re-use conventional syntax of `gitignore` but in an inverse context i.e. `.sane` rules define what is acceptable instead of what should be ignored
+To reduce cognitive load of learning another format and re-use conventional syntax of `gitignore` but in an inverse context i.e. `.sane` rules define what is acceptable instead of what should be ignored.
+Refer [RULES.spec.md](RULES.spec.md) for more information on rule format